TRENT-OS/doc_templates/Component.md

 See above, just with concrete names and parameters.

 ### Instantiation and configuration of the component  in CAmkES

 See above, just with concrete names and parameters.

+#### Declaring the component in the main CAmkES file

+See above, just with concrete names and parameters.

+#### Instantiating and connecting the component in the main CAmkES file

+See above, just with concrete names and parameters.

+#### Configuring the instance in the main CAmkES file

+See above, just with concrete names and parameters.